alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 Virtual machine settings can also be changed using the Settings button on the VirtualBox Manager toolbar.

 The virtual machine settings on the Details pane are organized in sections that correspond to those used in the Settings window.
-See Chapter 3, Configuring Virtual Machines.

 Click the arrow icon to hide or show each section.